If you are thinking of becoming vegan or know someone who is vegan you might have questions.

 The reason that some wines are not vegan-friendly is due to wine clarification process called fining.
 Those wines that produced traditionally, the producer will use animal-derived fining agents.
 The most commonly used blood and bone marrow, casein (milk protein), gelatin (animal protein) as processing aids.

-These fining agents are not additives to the wine, however, the tiny traces of the agent may still be absorbed into the wine during the process.
+These fining agents have no additives.
+However, the tiny traces of the agent may still be absorbed in the wine product.

 People follow veganism will aim to end animal cruelty or any form of exploitation.
 They support environment, promote peace and compassion as well as look for products ethically and sustainably sourced.

 - Vegans eat a 100% Plant-Based Diet which means

 - Vegans maintain a cruelty-free lifestyle which means

 - No leather

 - Eliminate wool, fur, and musk

 Veganism Definition according to the Vegan Society